O&W RAIL TRAIL:

 Liberty Trail:

-Starting from Chestnut Street in Liberty; A Map Board is located here next to a small parking area.
-The crushed gravel trail follows the old rail bed along an old road to a cul-de-sac on Spur St. The trail then narrows as it continues to follow old State St (deteriorated blacktop/gravel) along a power line.
-Pass by a sub-station and gate at 0.6 miles continuing to follow new State St through an industrial area.
-Cross Lake St (Route 55) and continue along State St until it ends at 1.1 miles.
-Here you'll re-enter the rail trail (much more scenic now) as it travels into the woods and through a rock cut.
+Starting from Chestnut Street in Liberty [Northwestern End]; A Map Board is located here next to a small parking area.
+Picnic table.
+The crushed gravel trail follows the old rail bed South, along an old road to a cul-de-sac on Spur St. The trail then narrows as it continues to follow old State St (deteriorated blacktop/gravel) East, along a power line.
+Pass by a sub-station and gate at 0.6 miles, continuing on-road along State St, through an industrial area.
+Cross Lake St (Route 55) and continue on-road, along State St (low traffic) until it ends at 1.1 miles.
+Here you'll re-enter the rail trail (much more scenic now) as it travels South, into the woods and through a rock cut.
 Hard packed dirt, gravel, cinder and grass surface, rough in spots.
 Travel along a berm with a steep drop along the left.
-Cross Carrier St (Map Board), then Upper Ferndale Rd where you'll need to bear right to another map board to get past a gate at 1.6 miles.
+Cross Carrier St (Map Board), then Upper Ferndale Rd where you'll need to bear right to another Map Board to get past a gate at 1.6 miles.
 The trail now follows a power line along a grass trail before entering the deep woods along a grass and hard packed gravel surface.
 The trail improves with crushed gravel and cinder at 2 miles as you travel along a berm and ridgeline with another steep drop off.
 Pass through a deep rock cut and then the trail ends at 2.6 miles.
 A knifes edge leads to the top of a ridge where there must have been a long RR bridge in the past.
 You can hear the traffic from Route 17 in the distance.

 Parksville Rail Trail:

-You can loop back to the Old Route 17 parking lot by heading left along Main St crossing over Little Beaver Kill out to Parksville Rd.
-Here you'll pick up a stone-dust trail on your left that follows alongside the road.
+You can Loop back to the Old Route 17 parking lot by heading left, North, on-road along Main St, crossing over Little Beaver Kill to Parksville Rd.
+Here you'll pick up a stone-dust trail on your left at 1.4 miles, that travels West, alongside Parksville Rd.
 You'll pass by a picnic area and parking lot at 1.7 miles.
 I believe a path leads down to the waterfall from here.
-Pass by a second parking lot at 2 miles where the stone-dust trail ends.
-Continue on-road (wide shoulder) crossing over Little Beaver Kill again where you'll pick up the stone-dust trail again which returns you to the Old Route 17 parking lot after a 2.7 mile Loop.
+Pass by a 2nd parking lot at 2 miles where the stone-dust trail ends.
+Continue on-road (wide shoulder), crossing over Little Beaver Kill, where you'll pick up the stone-dust trail again, which returns you to the Old Route 17 parking lot after a 2.7 mile Loop.

 HH